-Over the last year I’ve had the opportunity to experiment more – particularly with additional detergents – so consider this my 2018 update to those original guidelines.
+Over the last year I’ve had the opportunity to experiment more – particularly with additional detergents – so consider this my new update to those original guidelines.
 For a positive, promising new addition to the lineup of products we use here, read on.

 Eco-friendly ≠ Vintage Friendly

 Today there are many laundry products being marketed as “eco friendly”, “natural”, “sensitive” ‘and the like.
 I’ve found many of these types of products to be more than suitable for everyday washing – in fact, the following three are all ones I’ve found to be far better than common store brands like Gain, Tide or Arm & Hammer (in order of my personal preference):